wb14123/web_benchmark/README.md

 Run
 --------------

-You should have `sbt` installed in order to compile and run this project.
-Run `sbt dist` will generate a zip package in `target/universal`.
-Unzip it and run the scripts under `bin/`.
+* You should have `sbt` installed in order to compile and run this project.
+* Run `sbt dist` will generate a zip package in `target/universal`.
+Then unzip it.
+* Change the default Redis address under `conf/application.conf` if needed.
+* Unzip it and run the scripts under `bin/`.
+* There are two urls you can test: `/get?key=1` and `/set?key=k&value=v`.
+Which will get and set key for Redis.

 Performance